 646 Galle Road, 00300 Colombo, Sri Lanka

 This is a hostel & private room accommodation in a central location in Colombo.
-While I only spent a very short amount of time at Drift Bnb I wish I could have spent more time there as it was incredibly clean and the staff was very helpful and kind.
-My friends and I stayed in a 4 person female dorm room and the room had a lovely shower and bathroom that was shared with only one other room.
+While I only spent a very short amount of time at Drift Bnb I wish I could have spent more time there.
+It was incredibly clean and the staff was very helpful and kind.
+My friends and I stayed in a 4 person female dorm room which had a lovely shower and bathroom that was shared with only one other room through a locked door.
 You can easily pick up a Tuk Tuk from this location to explore the city or walk to some closer places.
 They also have breakfast that you can opt for on the premise or walk down the street to a few small places for a bite to eat.
+Click here for current prices and booking info!

 Getting to Kandy